opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 ## Navigation

-When documenting navigation through the OpenProject application, use these terms and styles.
+When documenting navigation through the OpenProject application, use these terms.